 Some people may have less intense doses of chemotherapy to weaken their immune system enough to allow the donor stem cells to grow in their bone marrow.
 This called reduced intensity conditioning.

 You will need to have regular check-ups and blood tests.
-If you have any problems, or notice any new symptoms in between these times, let your nurse or doctor know as soon as possible.
+If you have any problems, or notice any new symptoms in between these appointments, let your nurse or doctor know as soon as possible.

-You may have many different emotions| including anger, resentment, guilt, anxiety and fear.
+You may have many different emotions including anger and resentment, guilt, anxiety and fear.
 These are all normal reactions, and are part of the process many people go through in trying to come to terms with their condition.

 Everyone has their own way of coping with difficult situations.
 Some people find it helpful to talk to family or friends, while others prefer to seek help from people outside their situation.
 Some people prefer to keep their feelings to themselves.
 There is no right or wrong way to cope, but help is there if you need it.
 Our cancer support specialists can give you information about counselling in your area.

-Leukaemia CARE is a national group promoting the welfare of people with leukaemia and other blood disorders,.
-Has regional support groups.
+Leukaemia CARE is a national group promoting the welfare of people with leukaemia and other blood disorders.
+It has many regional support groups.

-This fact sheet has been compiled using information from a number of reliable sources, including:
+This information has been compiled using information from a number of reliable sources, including: